FabioValtech/react-sms-comparison/README.md

   - available from the provider component downward
   - do not require to pass the information down (prop drilling)
   - useful to handle state that is shared across a whole section of the application (or all of it)
+  - only the components that use the context get re-rendered
 - lifting up local state
   - keeps the state local where it's consumed
   - easy to track down
   - may cause prop drilling
+- external libraries
+  - framework agnostic (advantage or disadvantage?)

 ## State management Patterns / Libraries
 - Redux